How I Air Conditioned My VocalBooth® for $119.05

 And for a guy who never was one of the cool kids growing up, being cool is a big deal.

-Here’s a list of the materials I used and their costs:
+Here’s a list of the materials I used and their costs at the time of purchase:

 1. A 6” to 4” round reducer to connect the plenum to the Quietflex $7.57